...

 What Happens If a Custodial Parent Violates a Visitation Court Order In Texas?

 It’s worth noting that the term “custodial parent” is distinct from the concept of sole custody.
 In cases of sole custody, one parent is granted exclusive decision-making authority and physical custody of the child.
 However, even in joint custody scenarios, where both parents share parenting responsibilities, the custodial parent remains the primary caregiver and decision-maker when it comes to the child’s routine and daily life.
 In essence, the custodial parent’s role encompasses both the tangible responsibilities of providing for the child’s needs and the intangible aspects of creating a loving and supportive environment.
-The custodial parent’s dedication to the child’s upbringing plays a pivotal role in shaping their experiences and future, ensuring that they receive the care and guidance necessary for a healthy and positive development.
+The custodial parent’s dedication to the child’s upbringing plays a pivotal role in shaping their experiences and future.
+Consequently, it ensures that they receive the care and guidance necessary for healthy and positive development.

 What Is a Visitation Court Order?